etcd-io/etcd/Documentation/errorcode.md

     errors[100] = "Key Not Found"
     errors[101] = "Test Failed" //test and set errors[102] = "Not A File"
-    errors[103] = "Reached the max number of machines in the cluster" errors[104] = "Not A Directory"
+    errors[103] = "Reached the max number of peers in the cluster" errors[104] = "Not A Directory"
     errors[105] = "Already exists" // create
     errors[106] = "The prefix of given key is a keyword in etcd"